edefalque/signalk-stripcharts/README.md

 Note: the InfluxDB plugin `resolution` parameter value should be provided as SK2InfluxResolution_ms if not equal to 1000 msec.

-Now start a chart as explained above in [Basic usage](#basic-usage) and access past data as explained below.
+Now start a stripchart as explained above in [Basic usage](#basic-usage) and access past data as explained below.

+An example is provided in [influx_test.js](./specs/influx_test.js)  (read the comments in the file before running: it runs on a test log file provided with Signal K node server)

 Note: If you have been using InfluxDB before with several Retention Policies and Continuous Queries, you may need to further refine the options: read [Stripcharts options for InfluxDB](#stripcharts-options-for-influxdb)